bmwcarit/barefoot/README.md

   _Note: On success, i.e. result code is SUCCESS, the tracking is visible in the browser on [http://localhost:3000](http://localhost:3000).
 Otherwise, result code is either TIMEOUT or ERROR._

-#### Map matching API (online and offline)

-The Barefoot library provides an easy-to-use HMM map matching API for online and offline map matching.

-- In (near) real-time systems, objects measure their position with some frequency producing a stream of position measurement.
-Each position measurement of the stream is map matched right away, which is referred to as __online map matching__.
-- In contrast, many applications use batches of position measurements recorded some time in the past.
-Map matching such a batches is referred to as __offline map matching__.

-For further API details and information on the theory of HMM map matching, see the [manual](MANUAL.md#map-matching-api).

 ### Spatial search and operations

 #### Spatial operations